TranslationalML/pacsifier/README.md

 	python anonymize.py --in_folder ~/data --out_folder ~/data

 Runnning the command above will replace all the images within data folder with anonymized ones.

+### Example 3
+	python anonymize.py --in_folder ~/data --out_folder ~/anonymized_data --delete_identifiable

+ Running this command will anonymize the dicom files within the data folder and save them into anonymized_data folder, and delete any identifiable images.

 # Converting to NIFTI